 The world around us needs to undergo radical changes from time to time.
 Why?
 As a society, we get extremely comfortable — and rather quickly so — with the status quo.
 As individuals too we get use to our habits and our ways of thinking.
-But to make consequential changes to ourselves and to our surroundings, we need to generate a kind of leadership — be it at personal, organisational, or societal levels — that is not scared of asking the most inconvenient questions.
+But to make consequential changes to ourselves and to our surroundings, we need to generate a kind of leadership — be it at personal, organizational, or societal levels — that is not scared of asking the most inconvenient questions.

 Let’s take the case of consumers first.
 The relationship between brands trying to sell their products and the consumers has never been like what it is now.
 The days of industrial revolution led to mass production and that led to mass marketing and mass media.
 With the amount of media choice available to consumers today, the audio-visual medium of advertisements has become rather tricky.
 Ads are free and are usually seen as an obstruction to what the consumer/viewer really wanted to see — a video on Youtube or a soap opera on the television.
 In such situations, how can brands make their products visible to the consumers?

 At a society level, there are major challenges such as climate change, poverty, scarcity of resources, inequity, etc. that need attention.
 At the same time, there are deep vested interests that like to maintain the status quo.
 However, the voters today cannot be convinced based on false promises and impersonal speeches and broadcasts (never mind, the challenge of fake news).
 Communication is no more just one-way mass propaganda from the rulers to the masses.
 With social media, it is the voters that freely generate dialogue among themselves.
 They are asking for meaningful conversations and credible impact.
 How can policymakers connect with its citizens?